How to protect your device from Avast CCleaner malware

 I don't use the cloud version.
 What should I do?

-After you have your new software downloaded, run a check on your system using malware protection software to be sure that CCleaner didn't leave any nasty invader behind.
+After you have your new software downloaded, run a check on your system using malware protection software to be sure that CCleaner didn't leave any nasty invaders behind.

 Discuss: CCleaner hack affects 2.27 million computers...